somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

-###3.2 original training image data overview
+###3.2 normalization methods for pre-processing

+ここを修正

-Following figure shows a pixel mean value and stdev distribution for each training images.
+Following figure shows a pixel mean and stdev distribution for each training images.
+It means the training dataset is not normalized yet.

 <img width=400 src="./fig/pixel_mean_vs_stdv_in_X_train_each.png"/>

-To make training work better, following normalization types are possible.
+To make training work better, following normalization types are possible at first.

-- Type0: normalize with mean and stdev of all pixels in the training data
+- Type0: normalize for all images in the training data
-- Type1: normalize with mean and stdev of each images pixels
+- Type1: normalize for each images
-- Type2: normalize with mean and stdev of RGB each image plane pixels
+- Type2: normalize for each image planes (like RGB each normalization)

-Following figures show distributions of pixel mean value and stdev for each types.
+Following figures show distributions of pixel mean value and stdev for each normalization types.
+As the types, the distribution spread after the normalization can be controled as follow.

 <img width=240 src="./fig/pixel_mean_vs_stdv_in_X_train_normalized_type0.png"/>
 <img width=240 src="./fig/pixel_mean_vs_stdv_in_X_train_normalized_type1.png"/>
 <img width=240 src="./fig/pixel_mean_vs_stdv_in_X_train_normalized_type2.png"/>

-After the normalization, the average images of each class are up as follow.
+Average images of each class express a part of the effect of the normalization as follows.
+Relatively to the average images without normalization, the dark brightness issue is declined by type 1 and 2 normalization.
+But the low chroma and background texture issues still remain in the normlaized images.
+These issues can be resolved by another techniques

 <img width=640 src="./fig/mean_images_in_X_train_type0_normalization.png"/>
 <img width=640 src="./fig/mean_images_in_X_train_type1_normalization.png"/>
 <img width=640 src="./fig/mean_images_in_X_train_type2_normalization.png"/>

-Relatively to the average images without normalization, described above, the dark brightness issue is declined by type 1 and 2 normalizations.
-But the low chroma and background texture issues still remain in the normlaized images.
-These issues can be resolved by augmenting training data.

 ###3.3 potential of "middle model" for the normalization type and color information use

-To check the potential of the middle mode, I examined 7 types of input data as follow.
+To check the potential of the middle mode, I examined 7 types of input data as follows.

 | No | Title      | image type | Normalization type									|
 |:---|:-----------|:-----------|:---------------------------------------------------|